-Import restrictions
+Import Requirements

 General Biosecurity Direction (Emergency)

-Tasmania is currently operating under a General Biosecurity Direction (Emergency), put in place by the Tasmanian Chief Plant Protection Officer to assist in further preventing the introduction of Varroa into Tasmania.
+Tasmania is currently operating under a General Biosecurity Direction (Emergency), put in place by the Tasmanian Chief Plant Protection Officer to assist in further preventing the introduction of Varroa into Tasmania:

 Export requirements